thefrontiergroup/standards/css.md

 ### Naming Convention

-The naming of functions, extends, mixins and variables should match the naming convention of the language they’re written in, so [camelCase](http://en.wikipedia.org/wiki/CamelCase) or [snake_case](http://en.wikipedia.org/wiki/Snake_case) are not ideal for SASS, SCSS, LESS or CSS, instead use `dashed-names` (hyphenated).
+The naming of functions, extends, mixins and variables should match the naming convention of the language they’re written in, so [camelCase](http://en.wikipedia.org/wiki/CamelCase) or [snake_case](http://en.wikipedia.org/wiki/Snake_case) are not ideal for Sass, SCSS, LESS or CSS, instead use `dashed-names` (hyphenated).

   ```sass
   // good